iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 In IOTA Smart Contracts we distinguish two things:

 The Virtual Machine (VM) itself
-- and VM plugins (processors, smart contracts), a pluggable part of the VM.
+- VM plugins: processors, smart contracts which dynamically extend the VM.

 The VM itself is a deterministic executable, a "black box".